uozuAho/where-is-moon/readme.md

 # later/maybe
 - move player
+- ui: show where player is on 2d earth map
+- ui: add compass
+- ui: show current lat long
-- time controls
+- ui: show the current time
-    - set date and time
+- ui: user can set date and time
-    - show the current time
 - the moon's not currently to scale.
 Why does it look so small from Earth?
     - camera FOV? zooming in makes everything else look huge
 - how to credit asset creators?